jswelling/CMU-MS-DAS-Vis-S24/docs/my_notes_body.md

 * Add a 'Please Install' for GraphViz
 * Add geopy to requirements_generic.txt
 * Add a lecture component for geopy
+* Modify the in-class presentation process to include a set of links to preveious presentations, so we have no duplicates this time around.
+* Put out an updated syllabus that actually enumerates the course material

 Maps assignment update using geopy